journey-js/journey/README.md

 * **leave** - event raised *before* the *leave* handler is called
 * **left** - event raised *after* the *leave* handler is complete
 * **error** - whenever journey throws an error the "error" event is raised
+* **transitionAborted** - event raised when a route that is transitioning is stopped because the user navigated to a different route
 * **routeAbuseStart** - when journey detects that a route is entered before the previous route has left, *routeAbuseStart* is raised
 * **routeAbuseStop** - after *routeAbuseStart* is raised, Journey waits